A variety of pita and lavash breadsA variety of pita and lavash breads

 To make pita bread, the dough is typically made with flour, water, yeast, and salt.
 After the dough has risen, it is divided into small balls and rolled out into thin rounds.
 The rounds are then placed on a hot baking surface, such as a baking stone or sheet, and baked for a few minutes until they puff up.
 Once removed from the oven, the pita bread is ready to be filled with ingredients such as falafel, hummus, or grilled vegetables.

-See also What is the difference between multigrain bread and 12-grain bread?
+See also What is the difference between sourdough bread and sourdough waffles?

 Nutritional differences between pita and lavash bread